foxed/foxed.github.io/_posts/2020-6-16-Deserialization.md

 * Requests: to made requests to the vulnerable flask application
 * Md5: to name our file properly (following the flask app's file-naming convention)
 * cPickle: <b>cPickle</b> is an optimized version of the pickle module written in C, and it is what our vulnerable application is using, so we will use it in the exploit

-Note that there is nothing inherently dangerous about the <b>pickle</b> module, it’s only dangerous when you allow an untrusted source to be pickled/unpickled--as this web application is doing.

 Our exploit code:
 ![Exploit code](/images/canape/exploit.png)